 Just a 30-minute boat ride from mainland Chile, lies a beautiful archipelago called Chiloé.
 These incredible islands draw tourists from all over due to the beautiful nature, colorful buildings, tasty dishes and unique culture.
 Chiloé is special because it feels different from the mainland.
 Islanders call themselves “chilotes” and take pride in the place they live.
 There are countless reasons to put in Chiloé on your travel bucket list.
 Here are some of the biggest:

-People who come to Chiloé are often in awe over its landscape.
+People who come to Chiloé are often in awe of its landscape.
 The islands are marked with bright green hills, fields of yellow flowers and peaceful waters.
 There are various ways to take in the scenery and enjoy the outdoors.

 Go on a Trek: